WordPress/gutenberg/docs/rfc/block-registration.md

  - `save` - see the [Edit and Save](/docs/designers-developers/developers/block-api/block-edit-save.md) documentation for more details.
  - `transforms` - see the [Transforms](/docs/designers-developers/developers/block-api/block-registration.md#transforms-optional) documentation for more details.
  - `deprecated` - see the [Deprecated Blocks](/docs/designers-developers/developers/block-api/block-deprecation.md) documentation for more details.
- - `supports` - see the [block supports](/docs/designers-developers/developers/block-api/block-registration.md#supports-optional) documentation page for more details.
  - `merge` - undocumented as of today.
 Its role is to handle merging multiple blocks into one.
  - `getEditWrapperProps` - undocumented as well.
 Its role is to inject additional props to the block edit's component wrapper.